-Three days ago, Gillette released a TV ad that has already garnered over 11 million views on YouTube, spawned a dozen think pieces, and captured the attention of the Twitterverse — and for good reason.
+Three days ago, Gillette released a commercial that has already garnered over 11 million views on YouTube, spawned a dozen think pieces, and captured the attention of the Twitterverse — and for good reason.

 The commercial has a strong message, encouraging men to hold each other accountable, challenge toxic masculinity, and raise their sons to do the same.
 Based on the company's decades-old motto, "The Best A Man Can Get," the campaign takes a step back and asks whether this is "The Best Men Can Be."

 It turns a critical eye to the industry's long history of male-targeted ads (including Gillette's own) that praise hyper-masculinity and celebrate the objectification and sexualization of women.
 Instead of avoiding the #MeToo movement, the commercial tackles the issue with a series of news clips that highlights just how prevalent sexual harassment and sexual assault are in our society.
 According to its website, as part of the campaign, Gillette will be donating $1 million per year for the next three years to nonprofit programs "designed to inspire, educate, and help men of all ages achieve their personal 'best' and become role models for the next generation."

 Celebrities like Chrissy Teigen, Rainn Wilson, Ava DuVernay, and Arianna Huffington have tweeted their support of the brand's message.
 But along with this praise, there's also been an inevitable backlash from fragile men around the world who feel the ad is an attack on their masculinity.
 Piers Morgan is, unsurprisingly, in this camp, condemning the "man-hating nonsense" in a Daily Mail column yesterday.
 Some men are also using hashtag #BoycottGillette and posting videos of themselves throwing their Gillette razors in the trash.